 Net credit sales, being the total of credit sales that is arrived at after considering the impact and deducting sales returns and also the sales allowances, form an important part of ratio analysis as it becomes a part of numerator facilitating the calculation of receivables turnover ratio.
 Moreover, it helps the management in having to gauge and measure the total receivables it is owed and thereby keep a check on the same so that there is no pressure of additional liquidity crunch created owing to such measures.

-However, if the net credit sales are unchecked it may accumulate into a phenomenal amount of receivables which may then become a significant burden to the company as it may create problems of bad debt and certain provisions may be required for such bad debts which are again unnecessary expenses for the company.
-The debtors may not pay on time and this may go on to have a huge toll on the company.
+However, if the net credit sales are unchecked, it may accumulate into a phenomenal amount of receivables.
+It may then become a significant burden to the company as it may create problems of bad debt, and certain provisions may be required for such bad debts, which are again unnecessary expenses for the company.
+The debtors may not pay on time, and this may go on to have a huge toll on the company.

 It may no doubt facilitate break up and provide a greater understanding of information by providing ratio analysis and also by serving as a pre-check to help the management plan out its working capital management.
 Hence it becomes imperative and necessary for the company to have an excellent method of checks and balances in place so that the attention towards managing liquidity by having a good look at receivables does not go unattended at.

 This article has been a guide to what is net credit sales and its definition.
 Here we discuss the formula to calculate net credit sales along with an example, advantages, and disadvantages.
 You can learn more from the following articles –